 Here is a quick look at both providers.
 As this article is quite detailed, you can go straight to the final verdict if you want to know my final thoughts.

-Sure, the prices are cardinally different.
+Sure, the prices are cardinally different between the two.
 But what matters is what you get for that price point.
 For better understanding, let’s compare the cheapest providers’ plans.

 To begin with, there are a few similarities between the two.
 WP Engine and Bluehost both include a free SSL certificate and CDN in their entry plans, as well as allow you to host 1 website.
 This, however, is where the similarities end.

-By just comparing the entry plans, we can see that Bluehost offers bigger storage, a free domain, and email accounts.
+By just comparing the entry plans, we can see that Bluehost offers bigger storage, a free domain, and unlimited bandwidth.

 While WP Engine does no such thing, it hosts its websites on Google Cloud servers, offers staging, daily backups, and custom caching.